 An email newsletter, for example, is a generic piece that is replicated and distributed multiple times over a given period.
 While larger companies tend to gravitate towards email campaigns, many small businesses today rely on community newsletters.

-A newsletter should keep people engaged, and indirectly gain their interest towards facets of your company.
+A newsletter should keep people engaged and indirectly gain their interest in facets of your company.
 Avoid hard pitches, aim to create a message of opportunity, not a forceful sell.

 Let’s say you’re a safety consultant who oversees and advises the activities at construction sites.
-If at monthly intervals, you sent out a newsletter discussing current safety tips and developments, your target audience, or people involved/interested in construction, will repute you as a competent and trustworthy source.
+If you sent out a newsletter discussing current safety tips and developments at monthly intervals, your target audience, or people involved/interested in construction, will repute you as a competent and trustworthy source.